 Almost all number stations include a few common elements which are the ID, group count, and message.
 The ID is the group of numbers that indicates who the message is intended for, the group count is how many groups of 4 or 5 digit numbers that are sent in the message, and the message is what the recipient is ultimately going to decode to get his or her orders from.
 Every transmission usually has an intro or end phrase, such as “ende” or will just end with numbers (ex.
 000 000).

-Many number stations are well known because of the music that they play.
+Many number stations are well known because of the music that they play such as The Lincolnshire Poacher.
 This has become less popular with today’s numbers stations, but there are still a few such as E25 or V13 that use them.
 There also used to be more stations that read their numbers with a live voice, but now there are no more stations like this.
 Voices that are synthesized and created by machines are used instead.